Audio Version [click the globe to change language]

 But if there are people searching for that keyword, then it means there’s a demand for that topic, and you just said…

-The second part of this process is to determine how competitive it is to rank for our ideal keyword.
-Because if it’s too competitive, then we may not be able to rank, and that means nobody gets to read our awesome article.
+The second part of the process is to determine how competitive it is to rank for our ideal keyword.
+Because if it’s too competitive, then we may not be able to rank, and that means nobody gets to read our awesome blog post.

 So here’s what the process looks like so far…